jsdiazp/wordpress-docker-compose/README.md

 ### Request SSL certificate

- To enable HTTPS and get an SSL certificate for your site, run the following command and follow the instructions:
+ To enable HTTPS and get an SSL certificate for your site, run the following command and follow the instructions displayed:
  ```
 docker compose exec nginx -ti certbot
 ```